django-nonrel/mongodb-engine/docs/source/tutorial.rst

 As MongoDB disciples, what comes to mind when thinking about storing files?
 Of course!
 GridFS!

-Django MongoDB Engine provides a :class:`Django storage backend for GridFS <GridFSStorage>` that allows you to use GridFS like any other file storage:
+Django MongoDB Engine provides a :doc:`Django storage backend for GridFS <topics/gridfs>` that allows you to use GridFS like any other file storage:

 .. literalinclude:: code/tutorial/v4/gridfsuploads/__init__.py